kietatr/RayTracer/README.md

 ### Ojashvi Rautela and Kiet Tran

-Implementing a ray tracer from scratch.
+Implementing a ray tracer from scratch in C++.

 ## Build and run the code